-Linda Yueh is Adjunct Professor of Economics at the London Business School; Fellow in Economics at St Edmund Hall, Oxford University; and Visiting Senior Fellow at the IDEAS research centre, the foreign policy think tank of the London School of Economics and Political Science.
+Linda Yueh is Adjunct Professor of Economics at the London Business School; Fellow in Economics at St Edmund Hall, Oxford University; and Visiting Professor at the IDEAS research centre, the foreign policy research centre at the London School of Economics and Political Science.
 She was Visiting Professor of Economics at Peking University.

-Adjunct Professor Yueh serves on the supervisory Policy Committee of the Centre for Economic Performance (CEP) at LSE, and on the Advisory Board of the Official Monetary and Financial Institutions Forum (OMFIF).
+Adjunct Professor Yueh is Chair of the LSE Economic Diplomacy Commission and serves on the Advisory Board of LSE IDEAS and on the Policy Committee of the Centre for Economic Performance (CEP) at LSE.
 She is Chair of the Royal Commonwealth Society and a Trustee of the Coutts Foundation and Malaria No More UK.
-She is a Non-Executive Director of the FTSE 100 company, Rentokil Initial, and was a NED of JPMorgan Asian Investment Trust and Bailie Gifford's Scottish Mortgage.
+She is a Non-Executive Director of the FTSE 100 company, Rentokil Initial, and of the FTSE 250 company, Fidelity China Special Situations.
+She is Chair of Baillie Gifford’s The Schiehallion Fund.
 She was Co-Chair of the Global Cities Business Alliance (GCBA) and a Board member of London & Partners – the official promotion agency for London.

 Erickson T; Cable D; Birkinshaw J; Savva N; Yueh L; Jolly R

 in Weiping Wu and Mark Frazier, eds, The SAGE Handbook of Contemporary China, London: SAGE, 2018